sut-ai/notes/notebooks/12_Intro_to_machine_learning/index.md

 - Logistic Regression

-## What is variance?
+## What is a variance?

-The variance of model tells us the amount of variation in the prediction if the different data is used. a model should not vary too much from one training dataset to another, which means the algorithm should be good in understanding the mapping between inputs and outputs. some models have **low variance** but some of them have **high variance.**
+The variance of the model tells us the amount of variation in the prediction if the different data is used. a model should not vary too much from one training dataset to another, which means the algorithm should be good in understanding the mapping between inputs and outputs. some models have **low variance** but some of them have **high variance.**

 **high variance means there is a high variation in the prediction of the target function with changes in the training dataset**

-a model that has high variance performs well on training data but can not generalize unseen dataset as well. high variance leads to overfitting and increases model complexities!
+a model that has high variance performs well on training data but can not generalize unseen datasets as well. high variance leads to overfitting and increases model complexities!